QingweiMeng-1234/FinancialDecisionAgent/README.md

 ### Decision

-- Add an agent-driven decision flow that uses an agent plus a Buffett-style skill to make recommendations for user-specified stocks.
+- Add an agent-driven decision flow that uses an agent plus a Buffett-style skill to make recommendations for user-specified stocks. (done)

 ### Storage